SedaiEngineering/SampleKubeServices/README.md

 8. Describe one of the pod and make sure `istio-proxy` side car is installed
 9. Congrats!
 You've deployed the default Online Boutique with monitoring

+Please refer to the docs folder for customization